-Service brakes, including air hose couplings (if your bus has a trailer or semitrailer).
+- Service brakes, including air hose couplings (if your bus has a trailer or semitrailer).

-Parking brake.
+- · Parking brake.

-Steering mechanism.
+- Steering mechanism.

+- Lights and reflectors.

-Tires (front wheels must not have recapped or regrooved tires).
+- Tires (front wheels must not have recapped or regrooved tires).

-Horn.
+- Horn.

-Windshield wiper or wipers.
+- · Windshield wiper or wipers.

-Rear-vision mirror or mirrors.
+- · Rear-vision mirror or mirrors.

-Coupling devices (if present).
+- · Coupling devices (if present).

-Wheels and rims.
+- · Wheels and rims.

-Emergency equipment.
+- Emergency equipment.

-4.1.2 - Access Doors and Panels
+5.1.2 - Access Doors and Panels

 As you check the outside of the bus, close any open emergency exits.
-Also, close any open access panels (for baggage, restroom service, engine, etc.) before driving.
+Also, close any open access panels

+(for baggage, restroom service, engine, etc.) before driving.

-4.1.3 - Bus Interior
+5.1.3 - Bus Interior